How to Figure out what Matters to You

 5. Make a choice.
 You will know when your time is right to decide.
 Write down your reasons for your choices so that you always have a reference point to return to.
 A time will come when you know you need to pick a direction and get started.

-Just like Udoka Uju said in the interview with She.Leads.Africa, “What motivated me to go pursue this business idea was the desire to find my own path in life, and to use it to inspire the lives around me.”
+Udoka Uju told She.Leads.Africa, “What motivated me to go pursue this business idea was the desire to find my own path in life, and to use it to inspire the lives around me.”

 Your current situation might be difficult.
 Your future dreams might seem very distant and out of reach, but there’s a very good reason why your ideas, aspirations and dreams have never entirely faded away.

-You are the only one who can bring your BIG dream alive and share it with the world in your own way.
+You are the only one who can bring your Big, Bold Business dream alive and share it with the world in your own way.
 The world is waiting for you to be all that you were created to be.

-We love to hear from you!
-Ask us a question or tell us one thing you learned in answering the questions that has shone a light on your bright future.
+I love to hear from you!
+Ask me a question or tell us one thing you learned in answering the questions that has shone a light on your bright future.

 - Business Ideas are not Random